strongloop/loopback-connector-jsonrpc/README.md

 The Loopback JSONRPC Connector allows you to call JSONRPC services from loopback models.
 It's built with https://github.com/tedeh/jayson.

-Options to configure the connector:
+Sample to use the connector:

     var ds = loopback.createDataSource({
         connector: require("loopback-connector-jsonrpc"),